Prompting-based Temporal Domain Generalization: Abstract

 \section{Abstract}

-Machine learning traditionally assumes that training and testing data are distributed independently and identically.
+Machine learning traditionally assumes that the training and testing data are distributed independently and identically.
 However, in many real-world settings, the data distribution can shift over time, leading to poor generalization of trained models in future time periods.
-Our paper presents a novel prompting-based approach to temporal domain generalization that is parameter-efficient, time-efficient, and does not require access to the target domain data (i.e., unseen future time periods) during training.
-Our method adapts a target pre-trained model to temporal drift by learning global prompts, domain-specific prompts, and drift-aware prompts that capture underlying temporal dynamics.
-It is compatible across diverse tasks, such as classification, regression, and time series forecasting, and sets a new state-of-the-art benchmark in temporal domain generalization.
+This paper presents a novel prompting-based approach to temporal domain generalization that is parameter-efficient, time-efficient, and does not require access to future data during training.
+Our method adapts a trained model to temporal drift by learning global prompts, domain-specific prompts, and drift-aware prompts that capture underlying temporal dynamics.
+Experiments on classification, regression, and time series forecasting tasks demonstrate the generality of the proposed approach.
 The code repository will be publicly shared.